6hostsRus/copilot_rocket/PUBLISH.md

 # Publish runbook

-This document describes how to publish `docs-base-bundle` to npm, both manually and via CI.
+This document describes how to publish `copilot-rocket` to npm, both manually and via CI.

 ## Local manual publish